gdcc/www.gdcc.io/source/working-groups/documentation.md

 We welcome anyone to join our meetings!

-We meet on the third Friday of the month at 2pm UTC (except on 2024-10-18 when we will meet an hour earlier).
+We meet on the third Friday of the month at 2pm UTC.

 Please find us on Google Meet: <https://meet.google.com/ifs-iqjq-vuv>